kizniche/Mycodo/README.md

 The order of these events are important, because databases will be created and services started while the setup.sh script is running, so certain commands need to be done before this happens.

-You could also copy the influx databases and just copy the entire Mycodo directory (archive to preserve permissions) to a new system, but I was going from the perspective of backing up the most minimal set of data, so if a system became corrupt somewhere, the backups could be restored to a new system.
+You could also copy the influx databases and just copy the entire Mycodo directory (archive to preserve permissions) to a new system, but I was writing from the perspective of backing up the most minimal set of data, so if a system became corrupt somewhere, the backups could be restored to a new system.

 ### Translations

-Translation support has been added but there is currently a lack of translations.
+Translation support has been added but there is currently a lack of translation languages.
 If you know another language and would like to create translations, follow the steps below.

 To create your own translation, use the following commands.